ydsingh/alexa/feature-demos/skill-demo-proactive-events/README.md

 1. Open the file ```skill.json``` found within the ```/skill``` folder
 1. Locate the two lines with "uri" on about lines 36 and 46.
-1. Replace the values of these with the ARN from your AWS Lambda function that you created previously, and save the file.
+1. Replace the values of these with the **AlexaSkillFunctionARN** value, and save the file.
 1. Notice the publications eventNames listed: ```"eventName": "AMAZON.OrderStatus.Updated"```, etc.  The [Proactive Events](https://developer.amazon.com/docs/smapi/schemas-for-proactive-events.html) you intend to use must be defined here.
 1. Run the command ```ask deploy``` to create the skill.
 1. When the command completes, log in to the [Developer Portal](https://developer.amazon.com/alexa/console/ask) and open your Ping Me skill.
 1. Click the **Test** tab, and enable skill testing in "Development".
-1. Test the skill with the utterance "open ping me" and then "stop"
+1. Test the skill with the utterance `open ping me` and then `stop`.
 1. Locate your ```userId``` from within the Skill I/O JSON Input panel.
-Copy this ```userId``` value.
+Copy this ```userId``` value to a temporary location (like a text file) - you will be copying additional values before using this value.
 1. Click the **Build** tab, and click "Permissions" at the the bottom left.
 1. At the bottom of the **Permissions** page, locate and copy the two Skill Messaging Client credentials, **Client Id** and **Client Secret**.